melezhik/outthentic/README.md

     --story foo/bar/ # runs foo/bar/ stories

-* `--prove-opts` - prove parameters, see [prove settings](#prove-settings) section
+* `--prove` - prove parameters

+See [prove settings](#prove-settings) section for details.

+* `--host` - hostname

+This optional parameter sets base url or hostname of a service or application being tested.

 # Test suite ini file

-Test suite ini file is a configuration file where you may pass any additional data used in your tests:
+Test suite ini file is a configuration file where you may pass any additional data could be used in your tests:

     cat suite.ini